crd2go/crd2go/README.md

 Main arguments:
 - **config** is the name of a YAML file containing all tool settings.
-- **generate** allows to select a subset of CRD Kind types to render, even after processing the corresponding CRD to keep the type name ans sharing decisions unchanged.
+- **kinds** allows to select a subset of CRD Kind types to render, even after processing the corresponding CRD to keep the type name ans sharing decisions unchanged.
 This is a CLI only argument, not present in the config file.
 - **input** is the name of a YAML file with one or more CRDs to generate Go code from.
 - **output** is the directory where the Go types for the CRDs should be generated.